Vansh1010/Text_classification/README.md

 # Text_classification
-Text classification of amazon reviews
+Text classification of amazon reviews using TfIdf vectorizer